justsayknarf/justsayknarf.github.io/_posts/2016-06-21-the-intangibles-of-design.md

 categories: design
 author: knarf
 excerpt_separator: <!--more-->
+book: "Thinking Fast and Slow, by Daniel Kahneman"
 ---

 I grew up as an engineer.
 Growing up, I was surrounded by books, rules, guidelines, and structure.
 I built what I knew based off of what was shown to me as correct.
 I wasn't the type to explore the abstract possibilities of these things.
 Provided what I was taught was from a source that I respected, it was the best way to do it.